osmlab/atlas-checks/docs/checks/shadowDetectionCheck.md

 Once an object has been validated it has its `min_height` or `building:min_level` tag checked to see if it is > 0, indicating it is off the ground.
 If it is, a BFS walker is used to find connected building parts that form a path to the ground (see the `getFloatingParts` method).
-The walker uses geographic indices and polygon overlap calculations to locate pats that overlap in 2D (see the `neighboringPart` method), and then checks height and level tags to determine 3D overlap (see the `neighborsHeightContains` method).
+The walker uses geographic indices and polygon overlap calculations to locate parts that overlap in 2D (see the `neighboringPart` method), and then checks height and level tags to determine 3D overlap (see the `neighborsHeightContains` method).
 When the walker is unable to find a 3D path to the ground, all the collected building parts are flagged as floating.